Where Perfume Design Really Begins

 1. What is the perfume design process?

-2. How long does it take?
+2. How long does it take to design a perfume?